swe4s/lectures/README.md

 # CSCI 4118/6118 — Software Engineering for Scientists (SWE4S) — Fall 2024

----
-## :speaker: **ANNOUNCEMENTS** :speaker:
-- August 26:

-  Welcome!

-  I'm looking forward to the semester with you all.
-Please fill out [this form](https://forms.gle/kJnPeSyjcphpvCMg6) to help me know you better and design a better class.

----

 ## Course overview

 Software Engineering for Scientists is a course for upper-level undergraduates and graduate students in the sciences who want to enhance their research by developing custom software.
 This class will build off basic programming skills to enable the development of robust and reliable software for reproducible science.
 These skills will sample core elements from both software engineering (e.g., version control, testing and continuous integration, debugging, benchmarking, documentation, distribution) and software design (e.g., algorithm analysis, sorting and searching, file input and output, text parsing, basic data structures), and will be organized around the ingestion and processing of data for many different scientific domains.